imrobinized/es6-features/src/content.md

 ## Classes

 As we know them from "real" languages.
-Syntactic sugar on top of prototype-inheritence.
+Syntactic sugar on top of prototype-inheritance.

 ```javascript